csc-training/csc-env-eff/_hands-on/example_tutorial.md

 2. A code block can contain multiple lines
     ```bash
-    export SCRATCH=/scratch/project_XXXX    # Use XXXX for projectnumber
+    export SCRATCH=/scratch/project_xxxx    # Use xxxx for projectnumber
-    mkdir YOURCSCUSERNAME                      # Use YOURCSCUSERNAME if student should use their own
+    mkdir yourcscusername                      # Use yourcscusername if student should use their own
     echo $USER                              # Or use the environment variable
     ```